spf13/cobra/README.md

 ## Overview

 Cobra is a commander providing a simple interface to create powerful modern CLI interfaces similar to git & go tools.
-In addition to providing an iterface, Cobra simultaneously provides a controller to organize your application code.
+In addition to providing an interface, Cobra simultaneously provides a controller to organize your application code.

 Inspired by go, go-Commander, gh and subcommand, Cobra improves on these by